escodebar/trainings/slides.md

 Notes:
 * Take a look at the changes to be committed before doing so
 * Make sure you know, what you commit
-* Think of the fork metaphore... do you want to eat a bad pea? or a bug?
+* Think of the fork metaphore... do you want to eat a bad pea? or a bug hidden between them?
 * Make commits as small as possible for easier reviewing, the easier the review, the less errors will slip through
-* If keeping track of what it's being committed is hard, then you might need to rethink your workflow
+* If keeping track of what it's being committed is hard, then you might want to rethink your workflow

 ---